geomoose/gm3/docs/input-types.md

 ## type: layers-list

-Provide a list of layers matching a set of critereon.
+Provide a list of layers matching a set of criterion.

 *Example, all layers with either a select or select-header template:*